Zsombor01/react.webapp/README.md

 This component also contains an API usage.

 News.jsx
 This is basically the second page of this react webb app where the user is able to check on the latest news in the world, with the help of an API.
 User can select from business, entertainment, general, health, science, sports and technology news.
+The user also able to choose languages.
 I also used a react specific animation library called framer-motion, to make this section a bit cooler.

 App.css